milvus-io/milvus-lite/README.md

       v
 engine/Collection
       |
-      +-- storage/   WAL, MemTable, Parquet segments, deltas, manifest +-- search/    bitmap pipeline, scalar filters, dense/sparse executors +-- index/     FAISS indexes, brute-force index, sparse inverted index +-- analyzer/  standard and Jieba analyzers, BM25 term hashing +-- function/  BM25, text embedding, hybrid merge, rerank chains +-- schema/    data types, validation, Arrow schema builders
+      +-- storage/   WAL, MemTable, Parquet segments, deltas, manifest, snapshots +-- search/    bitmap pipeline, scalar/geometry filters, dense/sparse executors +-- index/     FAISS vector indexes, scalar/sparse inverted indexes +-- analyzer/  standard and Jieba analyzers, BM25 term hashing +-- function/  BM25, text embedding, hybrid merge, rerank chains +-- schema/    data types, validation, Arrow schema builders
 ```

 The storage path is LSM-tree style: writes go to the WAL and MemTable, flush creates immutable Parquet files, and compaction merges segments and garbage-collects tombstones.
-Vector indexes are bound to immutable segments one-to-one and persisted as `.idx` files.
+Vector and scalar indexes are bound to immutable segments and persisted as `.idx` files.
+Collection snapshots pin immutable data, delta, and index files and preserve copies of the schema and manifest so they can be restored into a new collection.
 The manifest is the source of truth and is updated atomically.

 ## Development